SELF-Technology/self-chain-public/docs/roadmap/beta-web-app.md

 SELF is eager to learn anything from your likes, dislikes, and future plans to personality traits, habits and the names of your significant others and stores this information in your User Profile.

-You may find you use SELF to get personalized suggestions and recommendations, or to summarize information and produce summarized product reviews, based on what you've already told SELF you prefer.
-Or perhaps you use SELF as a advisor, offering personalized guidance and support.
+You may find you use SELF to get personalised suggestions and recommendations, or to summarise information and produce summarised product reviews, based on what you've already told SELF you prefer.
+Or perhaps you use SELF as a advisor, offering personalised guidance and support.

 ## Examples Of What To Add In Your Preferences